 Without working software, you can’t build trust and you don’t know when you will get the next piece of working software.

-Any software that you create is an organisational asset and decisions to cut quality need to be reflected in your company accounts and as such those decisions need to made by your executive leadership and should not be made by the Development Team.
-Once you accept this, and quality becomes non-negotiable, your Development Team can focus on creating shippable increments of working software.
-Once you have shippable increments of working software you can then start to look with interest at the progress being made on features and goals.
+Any software that you create is an organisational asset and decisions to cut quality need to be reflected in your company accounts and as such those decisions need to made by your executive leadership and should not be made by Developers.
+Once you accept this, and quality becomes non-negotiable, your Developers can focus on creating usable increments of working software.
+Once you have usable increments of working software, you can then start to look with interest at the progress being made on features and goals.

-Without a regular cadence of delivery of working software any belief that you will get working software is misguided at best.
-Professional Development Teams create working software.
+Without a regular cadence of delivery of working software any belief that you will get a usable increment is misguided at best.
+Professional Developers create working software.